Giom-fm/docker-homeassistant/README.md

 | EXAMPLE | EXAMPLE |

 ## Versioning of services and domain name settings
-The versioning of the services as well as the domain name settings are done via an *.env* file which is automatically read by docker-compose.
+The versioning of the services as well as the domain name settings are done via an *.env* file which is automatically read by dock.env copyer-compose.
 For this, the *env.example* should be copied and adapted.
 It should be noted that no secrets should end up in the *.env*.

 ## Environment variables
 Environment variables are created via a service specific file in the *env* folder.
 They do not contain any secrets and can therefore be pushed upstream.